crypto-org-chain/chain-docs/docs/chain-details/introduction.md

 ## Design Goals

-On the technical side, Crypto.com chain has the following design goals:
+On the technical side, Crypto.org Chain has the following design goals:

 1. **"Security"**: robust and well-understood primitives and implementation are favoured